-Courses on specialized or emerging cybersecurity topics offered on a timely or as-needed basis.
+Courses on specialized or emerging cybersecurity topics offered on a timely or as-needed basis ranging from network security and reverse engineering to secure software development and other specialized items.
 Prerequisite: Completion of CYBR 620 and in at least the second semester of graduate study.
-Course-specific Prerequisites may be required by the instructor.
+Course-specific prerequisites may be required by the instructor.
 Other students may be admitted with instructor permission.

 This course provides an overview of network communications terms, concepts, architectures, protocols, and technologies.
 Upon completion of the course, students will be able construct, and assess the completeness of, architectures for simple LAN and WAN communications networks.
 Topics include wire/fiber and wireless WANs and LANs, the OSI and TCP/IP models, propagation media, analog and digital data and signals, error detection, error correction, data link layer protocols, multiple access techniques, medium access control, circuit and packet switching, X.25, TCP/IP, ATM, Ethernet, switches, routers, routing techniques, congestion control, queuing theory, quality of service (QoS) metrics, network architectures, and network security.